0xDO/0xDO/README.md

-### Hi there 👋
+### Welcome fellow guest

-Reach out:
+Worked on / developing distributed enterprise software solutions for various markets in finance, media creation and publishing, ...

-Enterprise Software Architect, Distributed, Cloud and Blockchain Solutions, Full-Stack .Net and Web Developer
+Full-Stack Development

-Currently learning: a lot of python, AI systems, prompt engineering
+Currently learning: a lot of python, AI systems, prompt engineering, automation, devops

 <!--
 **0xDO/0xDO** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.